blbadger/blbadger.github.io/logistic-map.md

 Let's call locations where close-together points eventually diverge in time unstable points.
 Chaotic systems are unstable everywhere, meaning that any trajectory initially close to $x_n$ will in time diverge as $n \to \infty$.

 But such systems are not necessarily equally unstable everywhere, and the iterations at $r=3.68$ in the last section provide a graphical example of a certain value ($x_n \approx 0.74$) than others.
-This illustrates a second feature of chaos that differs from its English usage: mathematical chaos is not completely unordered.
-A more descriptive word might be 'mysterious' because these systems are unsolveable and unpredictable, even if they are partially ordered or are bounded by spectacular patterns, as seen in the next section.
+This illustrates a feature of chaos that differs from its English usage: mathematical chaos is not completely disordered.
+A more descriptive word might be 'mysterious' because these systems are unpredictable, even if they are partially ordered or are bounded by spectacular patterns, as seen in the following section.

-### The relationship between chaotic systems and fractals
+### The relationship between aperiodic systems and fractals

 One of the most striking features of this map is that it is a self-similar fractal.
 This means that smaller parts resemble the whole object.